-Organizations and employees alike have taken note of remote work benefits, from potentially reduced costs for physical space and more geographic diversity in hiring to initial increases in productivity.
+Organizations and employees alike have taken note of remote work benefits, from potentially reduced costs for physical space and more geographic diversity and broader talent pool for hiring to increases in productivity in most cases.
 These benefits, however, have accrued mainly in certain white-collar industries paying higher wages to better educated workers.

 WFH, on the other hand, is not a viable option for tens of millions of employees in the Retail, Manufacturing, Construction, Healthcare, Transportation and Leisure and Hospitality industries.
 To do their jobs, emergency responders, delivery workers, pharmacists, hotel maids, carpenters, restaurant servers and grocery store employees obviously need to be on-site.